 Health Infrastructure is committed to ensuring current and future generations have access to, and can appreciate, the local history and South Sea Islander heritage that the dry-stone walls represent on the Tweed Valley Hospital site.

-There are more than 750 metres of dry-stone walls located on the new Hospital site, believed to have been built circa 1900 by South Sea Islanders, when the site was part of a large sugar plantation.
+More than 750 metres of dry-stone walls were discovered on the new Hospital site, believed to have been built circa 1900 by South Sea Islanders, when the site was part of a large sugar plantation.

-The walls are not heritage listed but hold historical significance for the South Sea Islander community.
+The walls were not heritage listed, but hold historical significance for the Tweed Australian South Sea Islander community.

-Over 80 per cent of the length of the walls can be retained in their current location.
-Two sections of wall and a small section of a third wall need to removed, as they are impacted by the approved Stage 1 Works to prepare the site for the Hospital buildings.
+More than 80 per cent of the length of the walls have been retained in their original location.
+Two sections of wall and a small section of a third wall were required to be removed, as they were impacted by the approved Stage 1 Works to prepare the site for the Hospital buildings.